-What if baristas no longer tossed coffee grounds away with other waste types, and instead separated them for reuse?
+What if baristas no longer tossed coffee grounds away with other types of waste, but instead separated them for reuse?
 Composting coffee grounds would also reinforce the brand’s commitment to sustainability and bring public attention to the issue – a triple shot of benefits all around!

-Experience has shown us time and again that changing behaviour must begin with understanding key actors’ daily routines and motivations – that is, the how and why of baristas’ work behind-the-scenes.
+Experience has shown us time and again that changing behaviour must begin with understanding key actors’ daily routines and motivations – that is, the how and why of baristas’ work behind the scenes.
 We needed to know what they had been doing before approaching them about doing things differently.
-So, we started with observation, using a structured research methodology to understand how baristas act at work.
+So, we started with observation, using structured research methodology to understand how baristas act at work.

-Next, we enlisted the participation of Starbucks baristas in Bali to brainstorm ideas for how a collection system could work, using a Human-Centred Design process that we facilitated.
+Next, we enlisted the participation of Starbucks baristas in Bali to brainstorm ideas for how a collection system could work, using a human-centred design (HCD) process that we facilitated.

-Our resulting blueprint detailed the journey from in-store disposal to external recovery, identifying the equipment and procedure changes that would be needed to facilitate this new process.
+Our resulting blueprint detailed the journey from in-store disposal to external recovery, identifying the equipment and procedural changes needed to facilitate this new process.